tagtwp/twpstrap/README.md

 5. Search for `twpstrap-` to capture prefixed handles and replace with: `megatherium-is-awesome-`.
 6. Search for `TWPSTRAP_` (in uppercase) to capture constants and replace with: `MEGATHERIUM_IS_AWESOME_`.

-Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `_s.pot` from `languages` folder to use the theme's slug.
+Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `twpstrap.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

 ### Setup